 7. If you have time, the kids might each write a program.

 Show Preparation Tips

 1. Start early.
 Prepare little and often throughout the term.
-This allows for repetition and revision.
-There is plenty on how to prepare for a skit in my book of plays and skits.
+This approach allows for repetition and revision.
+There is plenty on preparing a skit in my book of plays.

-The script is something to work on at desks, doing a grammar treasure hunt or a jigsaw puzzle.
+Pupils can work on the script at their desks with, for example, a grammar treasure hunt or a jigsaw puzzle.
 But expecting children to learn a play through reading the script is a recipe for boring lessons and hesitant performance.

 3. Break it up.
 Teach other topics alongside the show content.
-Spend 15 minutes on show content at each lesson, then move on to something else.
-This keeps the idea of the show fresh and exciting.
+Spend 15 minutes on the performance at each lesson, then move on to something else.
+Variety keeps the show preparation fresh and exciting.

 4. Keep props simple and use them at the end, only once the script is thoroughly learned.
-At first they are a distraction!
-Once the child knows his or her lines, the prop becomes an asset.
+At first, they are a distraction!
+However, once children know their lines, the prop becomes an asset.